aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 1. In the CloudFormation console, select the stack you have created in this lab.
 For example: `cfn-workshop-ec2-stack`.
 2. Choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.
-3. Repeat steps above for stacks you created with this lab, for example: `cfn-workshop-database-stack`, `cfn-workshop-lambda-stack`.
+3. Repeat steps above for stacks you created with this lab, for example: `cfn-workshop-database-stack`, `cfn-workshop-lambda-stack`, and the stack you created as part of the challenge section: `cfn-workshop-lambda-memory-size`.
-4. Delete the SSM parameters you created to store the AMI ID and `MemorySize` configuration using the following command:
+4. Delete the two Parameter Store parameters you created to store the AMI ID and `MemorySize` configuration using the following command:

 ```yaml
 aws ssm delete-parameters --names "/golden-images/amazon-linux-2" \